 I have included a checklist of things you’ll definitely need to do to help preserve your classic.
 In addition, I’ve listed the most common classic car problems that you’re likely to meet.

 Preserve A Classic Car

 The preservation process begins with a full detailed inspection.
-It’s important to apprise your vehicle fully, there’s not much point touching up the paintwork if there’s a rusted out panel lurking beneath.
+It’s important to appraise your vehicle fully, there’s not much point touching up the paintwork if there’s a rusted-out panel lurking beneath.

 The inspection stage can’t be rushed and you’ll need a sharp eye.
 I approach it in a systematic way because there’s a lot to cover and it’s easy to miss something important.